> For the complete documentation index, see llms.txt.

 This property is empty for now in all repositories, we will fill it as part of the action we're about to create ๐Ÿ˜Ž

-1. Head to the Self-service page of your portal.
+1. Head to the Self-service page in Port.

 2. Click on the + Action button in the top-right corner :